cirosantilli/media-gen/readme.md

 # media-gen plugin

+there are many different ways to generate media, for example:

+- matplotlib
+- plplot
+- gnuplot
+- etc ...

-since there may be many different ways to generate media, it would be impractical to ship them all on a single template, so a plugin architecture has been developed.
+therefore it would be impractical to ship them all on a single template, so a plugin architecture has been developed.

-each plugin will be called a *media-gen plugin*
+each of those methods will be encapsulated in a *media-gen plugin*

 therefore this repo by itself is useless without a *media-gen plugin*